Monstera: Growing and Caring for Your Plant

 • In water: place the cutting in a container of water, ensuring the node is submerged but not the leaves.
 Change the water every 2-3 days.

-• In soil: plant the cutting directly in a mix of potting compost, perlite and pine bark, keeping the substrate slightly moist.
+• In soil: plant the cutting directly in a mix of compost, perlite, and pine bark, keeping the substrate slightly moist.

 • Wait for roots to appear:

-• In water, the first roots appear within 2 to 6 weeks.
+• In water, the first roots will appear within 2 to 6 weeks.

-• In soil, establishment is slower, but the plant adapts directly to its environment.
+• In soil, the process is slower, but the plant adapts directly to its environment.

-Air layering is an excellent method if you want to ensure successful establishment before separating the cutting.
+Air layering is an excellent method if you want to ensure successful propagation before separating the cutting.
 It works very well for large stems of Monstera deliciosa.

 • Choose a node with an aerial root.

-• Wrap this node with moist sphagnum moss and cover with plastic film to retain moisture.
+• Wrap this node with damp sphagnum moss and cover it with plastic film to retain moisture.

-• Wait for roots to develop (this takes several weeks).
+• Wait for roots to develop (this can take several weeks).

-• Once roots are well formed, cut below the node and repot the new plant.
+• Once the roots are well-formed, cut below the node and repot the new plant.

 • Maintain good humidity: you can place the cutting under a cloche or in a mini greenhouse.

-• Moderate light exposure: avoid direct sunlight, but provide good brightness to stimulate growth.
+• Moderate light exposure: avoid direct sunlight but ensure good brightness to stimulate growth.

 • Patience!
 Some cuttings take longer to root, especially in winter when growth slows down.

-• Bohemian and urban jungle style: It thrives in warm interiors with natural materials like rattan, linen and raw wood.
+• Bohemian and Urban Jungle Style: It thrives in a warm interior with natural materials like rattan, linen, and raw wood.
 Paired with other green plants, it transforms a living room or bedroom into a true tropical oasis.

-• Scandinavian and minimalist style: Its graphic foliage adds a soothing touch of greenery to pared-back interiors dominated by neutral tones and furniture with clean lines.
+• Scandinavian and Minimalist Style: Its graphic foliage adds a soothing touch of greenery to clean interiors dominated by neutral tones and simple-lined furniture.

-• Industrial and loft atmosphere: It creates an interesting contrast with metal, concrete and exposed brickwork.
-Its foliage brings softness and life to spaces with a raw, contemporary aesthetic.
+• Industrial and Loft Ambiance: It creates an interesting contrast with metal, concrete, and exposed bricks.
+Its foliage brings softness and life to spaces with a raw and contemporary aesthetic.

-• Modern and designer style: A large Monstera in a geometric or gold metal planter can become a focal point in a modern, sophisticated room.
+• Modern and Design Style: A large Monstera in a geometric or gold metal planter can become a focal point in a modern and sophisticated room.

-• Raw terracotta pot: Ideal for bohemian or Mediterranean style, it ensures good root aeration and prevents excess moisture.
+• Raw Terracotta Pot: Ideal for a bohemian or Mediterranean style, it ensures good root aeration and prevents excess moisture.

-• White or black ceramic pot: For a minimalist, elegant touch that highlights the foliage contrast.
+• White or Black Ceramic Pot: For a minimalist and elegant touch that highlights the contrast of the foliage.

-• Rattan or wicker planter: Perfect for a natural, cosy interior, it adds an artisanal, warm touch.
+• Wicker or Rattan Planter: Perfect for a natural and cosy interior, it adds an artisanal and warm touch.

-• Metal or wood raised pot: Ideal for giving height and dimension to the plant, especially when it’s still young.
+• Metal or Wooden Raised Pot: Ideal for giving height and dimension to the plant, especially if it’s still young.

-• Oversized concrete or stone pot: For an industrial or contemporary vibe, it adds character and presence to the Monstera.
+• XXL Concrete or Stone Pot: For an industrial or contemporary ambiance, it adds character and presence to the Monstera.

-A single terracotta pot is perfectly sufficient to showcase such a plant.
+A simple terracotta pot is more than enough to enhance such a plant.

 You might also like…